HowToGetLicensed

 Last updated: March 1, 2026

 California is the nation's most populous state with one of the most competitive real estate markets, making it an excellent place to start a career as a real estate broker.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your real estate broker license in California is a structured process overseen by the California Department of Real Estate (DRE).
+Licensing in California is overseen by the California Department of Real Estate (DRE).
+The process requires 360 hours of pre-license education and costs between $800 and $2,000 in total.
+You'll need to pass the California Real Estate Broker Exam (administered by California DRE) with a score of at least 75%.

 At 360 hours, California has one of the higher pre-license education requirements in the country.
+This is about 208% above the national average of 117 hours.
 Budget between $800 and $2,000 for the total licensing process, including education, application, and exam fees.
 Most aspiring real estate brokers complete the entire process in 4-7 months, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Real Estate Broker in California